Spokane Teachers Credit Union: Leadership/Governance

 On July 9, 2025, the STCU Board of Directors announced that it had named Lindsey Myhre the sixth CEO and President in STCU’s 91-year history.
 Myhre started her STCU career as an Accounting Assistant in 2000, and rose through the ranks to positions as manager, director, before joining senior leadership team in 2015, and was subsequently promoted to C-suite.
 She was CFO and EVP prior to May 2025, which the Board of Directors appointed her interim CEO and CFO.

-Myhre was raised about 60 miles north of Spokane, in the rural town of Colville, Wash.
+Myhre was raised about 60 miles north of Spokane, in the rural town of Colville, Washington.
 She earned a bachelor’s degree in business administration – finance from Western Washington University and a Master of Business Administration (MBA) through Western Governors University.
 American Banker listed Myhre among The Most Powerful Women in Credit Unions 2023.

 Since 2016, Myhre has served on the board for Partners INW, an organization that provides more millions in food and critical services to vulnerable households in Eastern Washington and North Idaho.
-In addition, Myhre is Past Chair and Past Treasurer of Spokane’s University District Development Association, and continues to serve with the University District Public Development Authority.
+In addition, Myhre is Past Chair and Past Treasurer of Spokane’s University District Development Association and continues to serve with the University District Public Development Authority.
 She is president and active volunteer for the Booster Club at East Valley School District.